speechbrain/speechbrain/recipes/WSJ0Mix/separation/README.md

 ```
 python train.py hyperparams/sepformer.yaml
 ```
 Make sure you modified the paths inside the parameter file before running the recipe.
+Note that during training we print the negative SI-SNR (as we treat this value as the loss).

 # WSJ0-2mix and WSJ0-3mix dataset creation